PriscillaVD77/School_District_Analysis/README.md

 ## Overview

-Maria is the cheif data scientist for a city school district and needs our help preparing standardized test data for analysis, reporting and presentation.
+Maria is the chief data scientist for a city school district and needs our help preparing standardized test data for analysis, reporting and presentation.
 This data will help to provide insight about performance trends and patterns, so they can make informed dicisions for the district going forward.
 ## Purpose
 We will aggregate the data and showcase trends in school performance
 ## Results